grotewold-lab-org/dapseq-pipeline/README.md

 pipeline for cleaning, mapping, and peak identification for DAP-seq data

-This repository contains bash scripts (same as HPC), and sample data to run the pipeline.
+This repository contains bash scripts (same as HPC), and sample data.
 Docker configurations are included as an optional way for users to execute the pipeline, and also for automated testing.

 - cross-platform - can run on any computer using only docker
 - stable - automated testing ensures the pipeline works correctly